Family Violence Legislation Reform Act 2020

 - The introduction of the ‘Serial Family Violence Offender’ provisions, which allows for repeat family violence offenders to be readily identified by authorities and subject to more strenuous monitoring and bail conditions.

 - The introduction of a mediated ‘shuttle conferencing’ model for contested family violence restraining order proceedings.
 Shuttle conferencing involves the parties to a family violence restraining order attending the court in separate rooms with a mediation registrar “shuttling” between the two in an attempt to finalise conditions that are agreeable to both parties.
 This removes the need for the parties to participate in an adversarial (face-to-face) court hearing.
-The model will commence operation in the Perth Magistrates Court in July 2021 and expand to a further two locations by the end of 2021.
+The model will commence operation in the Perth Magistrates Court in July 2021.

 - Introducing higher penalties for breaches of family violence restraining orders and offences committed in circumstances of aggravation.